chisholm/cti-go-stix/README.md

 ), &indicator)
 ```

-Being a map, the Go standard library already knows how to serialize it to
+Being a map, the Go standard library already knows how to serialize a
-a JSON object.
-Instances of special types which the cleaning process puts
+`STIXObject` to a JSON object.
+Instances of special types which the
-into the map have custom JSON serialization included with this library.
+cleaning process puts into the map have custom JSON serialization included
+with this library.
 So one can dump to JSON using standard APIs as usual:

 ```go
 // assuming import "encoding/json"